jpdesigns316/linux-config/README.md

 from AppName import app as application application.secret_key = 'Add your secret key'
 ```
+**Note**: There is a method you can use to specify exactly which applicaiton file that you wish to use.

 Restart the Apache server
 ```
 sudo apache2 restart